Productivity software

 Productivity software (also called personal productivity software or office productivity software) is application software used for producing information (such as documents, presentations, worksheets, databases, charts, graphs, digital paintings, electronic music and digital video).
 Its names arose from it increasing productivity, especially of individual office workers, from typists to knowledge workers, although its scope is now wider than that.
 Office suites, which brought word processing, spreadsheet, and relational database programs to the desktop in the 1980s, are the core example of productivity software.
 They revolutionized the office with the magnitude of the productivity increase they brought as compared with the pre-1980s office environments of typewriters, paper filing, and handwritten lists and ledgers.
-In the United States, some 78% of "middle-skill" occupations (those that call for more than a high school diploma but less than a bachelor's degree) now require the use of productivity software.
-In the 2010s, productivity software has become even more consumerized than it already was, as computing becomes ever more integrated into daily personal life.
+In the United States, as of 2015, some 78% of "middle-skill" occupations (those that call for more than a high school diploma but less than a bachelor's degree) required the use of productivity software.

 Details

 Productivity software traditionally runs directly on a computer.
-For example, Commodore Plus/4 model of computer contained in ROM for applications of productivity software.
+For example, the Commodore Plus/4 model of computer contained in ROM for applications of productivity software.
 Productivity software is one of the reasons people use personal computers.

+Newer productivity tools also include applications that automate desktop organization and workflow management.
+For example, SmartWindows is a Windows-based productivity application that automatically restores users’ window sizes, positions, and layouts across single or multiple displays, helping streamline multitasking and workspace management.